cybertraining-dsc/fa20-523-327/project/project.md

 ## 7. Benchmarks

 The performance measures for this program were done through Cloudmesh StopWatch and Benchmark[^8].
-The instances where the benchmark were used for loading the dataset, data preparation, each model, and the overral code execution.
+The instances where benchmark was measured include loading the dataset, data preparation, timing each model, and the overall code execution.

 ![Figure 7](https://github.com/cybertraining-dsc/fa20-523-327/raw/main/project/images/figure7.png)

 **Figure 7:** Benchmarks

 When inspecting the results for the tests, Model 1 took 15 seconds to complete while the final model took 24 seconds.
 Model 1 contained 4 labels while the final model had 13.
-By increasing the amount of labels there are in the model there is a 62.5% increase in time for execution.
+By increasing the number of labels there are in the model there is a 62.5% increase in time for execution.

 ## 8. Conclusion

 The results indicate engagement from viewers is vital for a video to trend on Youtube.
 For a video to trend viewers need to like and comment allowing more people to become aware of a video.
 Videos featuring obscure or illicit content, ie. drugs, guns, etc., cannot reach the trending section on Youtube because it cannot appeal to a wide range of audiences.
 Youtube promotes and encourages content any viewer can watch.
-Many Youtube channels adapated to this model producing videos consistenly reaching the trending section.
+Many Youtube channels adapted to this model producing videos consistently reaching the trending section.
 By engaging viewer interaction and producing generally accepting content a Youtuber can increase the likelihood their video will reach the trending section.

 ## 8.1 Limitations

-Although this current work brings substantinal analysis and understanding to this topic the model could be improved in several ways.
-First, the dataset being used is missing various fields that can impact the likelihood if a video will trend such as the number of subscribers a channel has, the amount of people that see the video but do not click on the video, and does that channel promote ads on Youtube for viewers to checkout the channel.
-The number of subscribers is available to scrape but the other two fields are senesitive information not accessible to the public.
+Although this current work brings substantial analysis and understanding of this topic the model could be improved in several ways.
+First, the dataset being used is missing various fields that can impact the likelihood of a video will trend such as the number of subscribers a channel has, the amount of people that see the video but do not click on the video, and does that channel promote ads on Youtube for viewers to check out the channel.
+The number of subscribers is available to scrape but the other two fields are sensitive information not accessible to the public.
 It can be important to have this information because Youtube can prioritize channels uploading content under categories they want to surface or if they pay Youtube to surface their channel.
-As stated earlier the dataset being used is a couple years old and the way Youtube promotes videos could have changed within the time frame.
+As stated earlier the dataset being used is a couple of years old and the way Youtube promotes videos could have changed within the time frame.
 Another limiting factor is the dataset being used only contains videos uploaded within the US meaning it does not account for videos uploaded worldwide.
 Youtube can prioritize certain content through select regions or Youtube promotes the same content throughout the world.
 The final limitation of this report was not being able to score Youtube video titles and thumbnails.
 Within Youtube's criteria for popular videos that appear as clickbait will not trend on Youtube.
 This entails titles and/or thumbnails must have ratings Youtube scores so it does not allow clickbait to surface.
 These are various limitations this report faces, however; once this class is over these will be addressed.

 ## 9. Acknowledgments

 Adam Chai would like to thank Dr. Gregor Von Laszewski, Dr. Geoffrey Fox, and the associate instructors in the *FA20-BL-ENGR-E534-11530: Big Data Applications* course (offered in the Fall 2020 semester at Indiana University, Bloomington) for their continued assistance and suggestions with regard to exploring this idea and also for their aid with preparing the various drafts of this article.